openzipkin/brave/brave/README.md

     : tracer.newTrace(contextOrFlags.samplingFlags());
 ```

-## Current Tracer
+## Current Tracing Component
-Brave supports a "current tracer" concept which should only be used when
+Brave supports a "current tracing component" concept which should only
-you have no other means to get a reference to a tracer.
+be used when you have no other means to get a reference.
 This was made
-for JDBC connections, as they often initialize prior to the tracer.
+for JDBC connections, as they often initialize prior to the tracing
+component.

-The most recent tracer instantiated is available via `Tracer.current()`.
+The most recent tracing component instantiated is available via
+`Tracing.current()`.
+You there's also a shortcut to get only the tracer
-If you use `Tracer.current()` do not cache the result.
-Instead, lookup
+via `Tracing.currentTracer()`.
+If you use either of these methods, do
+noot cache the result.
+Instead, look them up each time you need them.
-`Tracer.current()` prior to creating a new span.

 ## Current Span